 Instructions

-- In a cocktail shaker, combine bourbon, bitters, and maple syrup.
+- In a cocktail shaker, combine bourbon, bitters, maple syrup, and ice.
 Shake until fully blended and chilled (about 15-20 seconds).

 - Place a large ice cube in a rocks (or low-ball) glass.
 Strain the mixture into the glass, pouring it over the ice cube.